 Four British Royal Navy sailors have been charged by Canadian authorities for the alleged gang rape of a civilian woman at a military barracks at Shearwater in Eastern Passage, Halifax Regional Municipality (HRM).
 Joshua Finbow, 23, Simon Radford, 31, Darren Smalley, 35, and Craig Stoner, 24, all face sexual assault counts.

 Shearwater is an old air force base first established by the US Navy in 1918 during World War I for its strategic position on the North Atlantic, current base for the Royal Canadian Air force’s 12 Wing Shearwater helicopter operations in support of the Royal Canadian Navy’s Atlantic Fleet, and venue for an annual air show.
 Located on a sea channel in Eastern Passage, the Shearwater Jetty contains docks and shore-based infrastructure that largely supports the fleet operations of Maritime Forces Atlantic, as well as providing secure docking facilities (isolated from downtown Halifax) for US and NATO warships including nuclear-powered submarines and aircraft carriers, “visiting” for “rest and recreation.”
+Shearwater is the base for the Rapid Reaction Force launched under the Harper regime.
 It functions as the home to the elite Fleet Diving Unit Atlantic, which participated in an ice dive from April 8 to 18 to explore, survey and map the HMS Erebus of the ill-fated Franklin expedition beneath the Arctic ice in the vicinity of Victoria Strait, Nunavut.
 In 1983 the Pentagon named the Canadian base as a strategic “forward deployment operating base” for U.S. fighter squadrons stationed in New England in the event of war with the Soviet Union.